Thesis Defense by Magali Camelio-Aubac

 Summary:

-There are nearly 99,000 nurses working independently in France, yet this population has been little studied by researchers in the humanities and social sciences, meaning that part of their work remains invisible.
-In order to explore the social interactions of independent nurses, we chose to use an everyday object: the smartphone.
-This hybrid device has colonized our lives, with nearly 87% of French people owning one.
+There are nearly 99,000 independent nurses in France, yet this population has been little studied by researchers in the humanities and social sciences, so part of their work remains invisible.
+To explore the social interactions of independent nurses, we chose to use an everyday object: the smartphone.
+This hybrid object has taken over our lives; nearly 87% of French people own one.
 It has become the gateway to communication.
 The smartphone amplifies signals and skills.
-It is also an artifact that changes the nature of the tasks performed by humans.
-In this exploratory research, we will study more specifically the characteristics of independent nurses, their history, what differentiates them from hospital nurses, but above all we will explore what the cell phone reveals about their work.
-How do they use smartphones?
-Does this cognitive artifact change their relationship to time, their daily lives, their interactions with patients and other caregivers?
-Through ethnological observations of nursing rounds, sociological interviews, and surveys on social media, the grounded theory method has allowed us to discover certain facets of private nursing practice.
-Using an interactionist approach, we will study, through the prism of the smartphone, the relationships of private nurses with patients and other home care providers.
-Smartphones raise questions about the evolution of the codes of civility governing initial contact and the entire care relationship.
-Self-presentation is altered when filtered through text messages or emails.
-It is stripped of its nonverbal attributes but enriched with new features such as emojis and the traceability of exchanges.
-Smartphones also reveal the values and power issues underlying the selection of patients by private nurses when making appointments.
-Power relations between professionals are also revealed by this technological tool.
-It does not change the nature of professional relationships, but offers new opportunities for communication that stakeholders seize upon to negotiate the boundaries of their respective territories.
-By making it possible to be reachable anytime, anywhere, this device has blurred the traditional boundaries between professional and personal space and time.
-Smartphones invite numerous external demands into the private lives of nurses and into patients' homes.
-Nurses are torn between their different public and private roles.
-We will study the tactics nurses have developed to resolve this equation.
-Then, we will focus on handovers, which are an important part of nurses' secondary socialization.
-The methods of handover are very diverse, with private nurses using the various secular communication channels offered to them by this new device, the smartphone.
-By combining written features, voice messages, emojis, and images, smartphones fit into Jack Goody's graphic reason.
+It is also an artifact that alters the nature of the tasks performed by humans.
+In this exploratory study, we will examine more closely the characteristics of independent nurses, their backgrounds, and what distinguishes them from hospital nurses; but above all, we will explore what the smartphone reveals about their work.
+How do they use their smartphones?
+Does this cognitive artifact alter their relationship with time, their daily lives, and their interactions with patients and other healthcare providers?
+Through ethnographic observations of nursing rounds, sociological interviews, and social media surveys, the grounded theory approach has enabled us to uncover certain facets of private nursing practice.
+Adopting an interactionist approach, we will examine—through the lens of the smartphone—the relationships between private practice nurses and their patients, as well as other home care providers.
+The smartphone raises questions about the evolution of the codes of civility governing the initial contact and the entire care relationship.
+Self-presentation is altered when filtered through the written medium of text messages or email.
+It is stripped of its nonverbal cues but enriched with new features such as emojis and the traceability of exchanges.
+The smartphone also reveals the values and power dynamics underlying private nurses’ selection of patients when scheduling appointments.
+Power relations among professionals are likewise brought to light by this technological tool.
+It does not alter the nature of professional relationships but offers new communication opportunities that stakeholders seize upon to negotiate the boundaries of their respective spheres of influence.
+By making it possible to be reachable at any time and in any place, this device has blurred the traditional boundaries between professional and personal time and space.
+The smartphone invites numerous external demands into nurses’ private lives and patients’ homes.
+Nurses are torn between their various public and private roles.
+We will examine the strategies nurses employ to resolve this dilemma.
+Next, we will focus on shift handoffs, which play a significant role in nurses’ secondary socialization.
+Handoff procedures vary widely; independent nurses utilize the various non-professional communication channels made available to them by this new tool—the smartphone.
+By combining text messaging, voice messages, emojis, and images, the smartphone fits into Jack Goody’s concept of “graphic reason.”
 Finally, we will discuss the use of the Internet, including YouTube, for acquiring and updating nursing knowledge.
-This new mode of learning is subtly linked to the tradition of oral knowledge sharing among nurses.
+This new mode of learning subtly aligns with the tradition of oral knowledge transmission among nurses.